 More sensitive lines offer advantages for lure performance as well.

-Fishing line types that are supple and sensitive create better action for all lures and present all bait types in a natural manner.
+Fishing line selections that are supple and sensitive create better action for all lures and present all bait types in a natural manner.

 Copolymer offers a higher sensitivity to mono and fluoro yet is not as sensitive as braided fishing lines.